lvh/lvh.github.com/source/_posts/2014-03-10-optimization-problems-and-pycon-financial-aid.markdown

 (def carol {:name "Carol", :score 3, :requested 80})
 ```

-In a linear model, it cmes up with:
+In a linear model, it comes up with:

 ```clojure
 {alice 120